sensasi-delight/laravel-docker-deployer/README.md

 1. Clone or download this repository.
 2. Copy the `.env.example` and rename to `.env`, fill all variables that you need for your Laravel application on production environment.
 All mandatory and optional variables has been described inside the file.
-3. Run `docker-compose up --d` and wait for the all containers to be started.
+3. Run `docker-compose up -d` and wait until all containers has been started.
 4. Done 🎉 your application has been served on your machine by now.

+## Preparation

+1. Make sure the Docker has been installed on your system. if the Docker not installed yet please visit [this link](https://docs.docker.com/engine/install/) for installation guide.
+2. Make sure the `folder structure` of your Laravel application is complies to the Laravel standard.

 ## Contributing